NoxGamingQC/kiosk/Linux/Ubuntu/22.04/README.md

 ### Install keyboard

-I only have found one keyboard that kinda work for the kiosk.
-Only downside is it isn't sticky.
-I'm currently doing a custom one.
-In the meantime you can check this one if you need an immediate solution (Default keyboard doesn't seems to detect text input in browser.
-So we are using a browser extension) `https://chrome.google.com/webstore/detail/screen-virtual-keyboard-s/gkiknnlmdgcmhmncldcmmnhhdiakielc/related?hl=en-GB`
+I have found a keyboard that work for the kiosk.
+(It appears on text input or textareas) (Default keyboard doesn't seems to detect text input in browser.
+So we are using a browser extension) [Recommended keyboard](https://chrome.google.com/webstore/detail/virtual-keyboard/pflmllfnnabikmfkkaddkoolinlfninn)

 _P.S.
 Once it is install, don't forget to allow the plugin to be use in icognito mode.
 (The kiosk runs in icognito)_